rogerlinndesign/linnstrument-firmware/arduino_fixes/README.md

  * UARTClass.cpp
  * UARTClass.h

-The are for 1.5.x only:
+These are for 1.5.x only:

  * USARTClass.cpp
  * USARTClass.h